pryxe023/UnityDataReplay/README.md

 ### Known issues

-* Unity seems to be unable (sometimes) to play the replay fast enough to keep up with the actual time.
-May need to skip some timesteps to fix this.
+* Unity seems to be unable (sometimes) to play the replay fast enough.
+Added a 100 Hz maximum sampling frequency (line 109 in `ReplayManager.cs`) which seems to do the trick.